district0x/district-cljs-utils/README.md

 [![Build Status](https://travis-ci.org/district0x/district-cljs-utils.svg?branch=master)](https://travis-ci.org/district0x/district-cljs-utils)

-Set of helper functions for working with vanilla Clojurescript, requiring no other libraries.
+Set of helper functions for working with vanilla Clojurescript, requiring no other 3rd party libraries.
+This is not meant to be replacement of similar libraries like [medley](https://github.com/weavejester/medley), rather should be complementary.

 ## Installation
-Add `[district0x/district-cljs-utils "1.0.2"]` into your project.clj
+Add `[district0x/district-cljs-utils "1.0.3"]` into your project.clj
 Include `[district.cljs-utils]` in your CLJS file

 ## API Overview